Pakistan Movement: Non-Muslims contribution and efforts

-Jinnah's vision was supported by few of the Hindus, Sikhs, Parsis, Jews and Christians who lived in Muslim-dominated regions of undivided India.
+Jinnah's vision was supported by a few of the Hindus, Sikhs, Parsis, Jews and Christians who lived in Muslim-dominated regions of undivided India.

 The most notable and influential Hindu figure in the Pakistan Movement was Jogendra Nath Mandal from Bengal.
 Jagannath Azad was from the Urdu-speaking belt.
 Mandal represented the Hindu contingent calling for an independent Pakistan, and was one of the founding fathers of Pakistan.
 After independence, Mandal was given ministries of Law, Justice, and Work-Force by Jinnah in Liaquat Ali Khan's government.
 Ironically, despite all his good contributions, Mandal was badly ignored in the emerging political scenario.
 He returned to India and submitted his resignation to Liaquat Ali Khan, the then-Prime Minister of Pakistan.
 He mentioned incidents related to social injustice and a biased attitude towards non-Muslim minorities in his resignation letter.

 Although the All India Conference of Indian Christians opposed the partition of India and creation of Pakistan, a minority of Christians dissented from this position and played a pivotal role in the creation of Pakistan.
 The notable Christians included Sir Victor Turner and Alvin Robert Cornelius.
 Turner was responsible for the economic, financial planning of the country after independence.
 Turner was one of the founding fathers of Pakistan, and guided Jinnah and Ali Khan on economic affairs, taxation and handling of the administrative units.
 Alvin Robert Cornelius was elevated as Chief Justice of Lahore High Court bench by Jinnah and served as Law Secretary in Liaquat Ali Khan's government.